davircarvalho/FIRconv/README.md

-*Everything is kinda working at this stage, but keep in mind bugs ands mistakes are expected.*
+*Everything is kinda working at this stage, but keep in mind bugs and mistakes are expected.*